watership-down/watership-down.github.io/README.md

 ## Contributing

+### Deployments

 The site is deployed with github pages.
 All commits are automatically deployed.

-PRs are validated with Circle CI - don't just merged into master!
+PRs are validated with Circle CI, so open PRs, don't just merge into master!

+### Content

+Creating a new blog:
+- Add a blog post -> `./_posts`.
+Use the existing posts as examples.
+- Add image assets -> `./assets/img/posts`.
+Make sure to _minify_ them before committing, this repo doesn't use Git LFS.
+-